🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 In many cases, this isn’t a deal-breaking issue.
 However, imagine if you were to encounter a technical issue mid-transaction, and suddenly, you’ve lost access to all of your assets, simply due to a technical glitch.
 There’s probably a lot of panic involved!

 On top of that, you are also likely going to want to get a hold of customer support, as soon as humanly possible.
-If the response times are really long, well… Things might end up pretty badly.
+If the response times are long, well… Things might end up pretty badly.

 How to Use the KuCoin Wallet?